jamespole/cellsites/nz/auk/albert-eden/eden-park.md

 * **Date:** 17 September 2015
 * **Operators:** Spark, 2degrees and Vodafone

-Near Entry D were two antennas, both with a down-tilt.
-My guess is the antenna on the left ia part of the Distributed Antenna System (DAS) that provides Spark and Vodafone service and the antenna on the right is for 2degrees.

-What seems like WiFi atennas can also be seen on the red ceiling in the foreground.
+Near Entry D were two antennas on top of the stands, both with a down-tilt.
+My guess is the antenna on the left is part of the DAS providing Spark and Vodafone services and the antenna on the right provides 2degrees services.
+WiFi antennas can also be seen on the red ceiling in the foreground.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Albert-Eden/20150917-153747.jpg)